jekuszynski/obsidian_second_brain/README.md

 # obsidian_second_brain

+## Hello!

-Using GitHub to host a cloud copy for literature notes, concepts, and contacts during my PhD.
+I am using GitHub to host a cloud copy for literature notes, concepts, and contacts during my PhD.